Victor Horta's Art Nouveau

 Plant-like forms and sensuous double curves, that would later be known as "the Belgian line" were adapted to fit every detail of his buildings.
 All elements including painted glass, furniture, doors, wrought-iron, metalwork, door handles and even the house bell all contained the linear quality of his designs.

-Set in the Brussels neighborhood of St. Gilles, Horta built in 1893 what many consider to be the first Art Nouveau building, Hotel Tassel or Tassel House.
+Set in the Brussels neighborhood of St. Gilles, Horta built in 1893 Hotel Tassel or Tassel House.
 It was a townhouse built for the Belgian scientist and professor Emile Tassel in 1893-1894.
 The St. Gilles Neighborhood is a distinctive outdoor museum of Art Nouveau structures and details.

 Because of its highly innovative plan and its ground breaking use of materials and decoration, it is generally considered as the first true Art Nouveau building.
 It was put on the UNESCO World Heritage List in 2000 .
 This residential commission established Horta's reputation as an innovator with great attention to detail.